learning-zone/csharp-basics/README.md

 ## Q. What are MultiLingual Applications?

-MultiLingual Applications are software applications designed to support multiple languages, allowing users to interact with the application in their preferred language.
-In C#, this is typically achieved using resource files (.resx) and the .NET localization framework.
+In C#, multilingual applications are software programs that leverage the built-in `System.Globalization` namespace to dynamically adapt their user interface, text, and formatting based on a user\'s language and region.
+This is typically achieved using resource files (`.resx`) and the .NET localization framework.

 **Key Points:**